 Lastly, and most importantly, call your consultant immediately after the interview to explain what happened.
 The consultant will want to speak with you before the interviewer calls.

 Interview coming up?
-Find more tips in our career advice section.
+Find more tips in our career advice section, or check out The Complete Interview Guide.

 Or, find your next opportunity via our job search page.